Malta flagPolitics & Government Guide · Malta

 Voting Rights

-Maltese citizens aged 16 and older can vote in national elections.
-EU citizens residing in Malta can vote in local and European Parliament elections.
+Malta grants full voting rights to Maltese citizens aged 16 and over.
+EU citizens resident in Malta may vote in local and European Parliament elections if registered, but national parliamentary elections are reserved for citizens.

 Recent Developments